everestial/phase-extender/README.md

 **phase-Extender** is written in python3 interpreter.
 So, it can be directly run using the **".py"** file, given all the required modules (dependencies) are installed.

 ## Usage
-Requires a VCF file or a haplotype file as input and returns an extended haplotype file and other results files containing statistics on the initial vs. extended haplotype.
+Requires a readbackphased `haplotype file` as input and returns an extended haplotype file and other results files containing statistics on the initial vs. extended haplotype.
 Optionally, haplotype reference panel (with same data structure as input haplotype) and bed file can be included to gain control over the outcome of phase extension.

+Check this [tutorial](https://everestial.github.io/phase-Extender/) for preparation of haplotype file and know-how about running `phase-Extender`.

 ## Input files